magda-io/ts-module-alias-transformer/README.md

 - [@babel/plugin-syntax-typescript](https://www.npmjs.com/package/@babel/plugin-syntax-typescript) to parse `.d.ts` files
 - and use [babel-plugin-module-resolver](https://github.com/tleunen/babel-plugin-module-resolver) to replace module path in your typescript build result (either `.js` or `.d.ts` files).

 This command line tool is bundled with all dependencies (including @babel/core).
-Thus, it doesn't require installing any dependencies and won't populate the dependency tree in your local project.
+Thus, it doesn't require installing any dependencies and won't pollute the dependency tree in your local project.

 ### Installation